Learn how to find tenants seeking low rent apartments

 Applicants and / or members of the Online Packet can also find available applications for Section 8 and apply for Section 8 and information about how to apply for Food Stamps, Social Security and cash assistance.
 The Online Packet via Section8programs.com which continues to update their client with open waiting list alerts.

 The housing opportunities are provided to all applicants in the form of an online packet.
-Every applicant will have indefinite access to their packet for the purpose of learning about government programs they may also apply for.
-Rental listings for every U.S. state are also included.
+Every applicant will have indefinite access to their packet for the purpose of learning about government programs they may also apply for Section 8 rental assistance and find listings for every state.
 The Online Packet has information to educate landlords about various government housing programs and how to become involved in them.
-Applicants can apply for section 8 in Philadelphia, Pennsylvania or anywhere when applications are made available by their local housing authority.
+Applicants can apply for Section 8 anywhere when applications are made available by their local housing authority.